 New members are warmly invited to both our bible study groups:

 The Reading the Bible group meets at 63A Holdenhurst Avenue at 2.30pm on alternate Tuesdays.
-For details, see our notice sheet or contact Richard Magrath.
+For details, see our notice sheet or contact the Rector.

 We believe it is important to discuss the implications of the Christian faith for our everyday lives, and the St Mary’s Discussion Group is a perfect place to do this.
 It meets roughly monthly at Fair City, 25B Ravensdale Avenue, North Finchley, with a subject that is determined by the group at the end of each previous meeting.
 There is a stable core of regular participants, but people are welcome to drop in to the group whenever the advertised subject interests them.
 Recent subjects we have discussed include how to pray, Christian responses to poverty and hunger in our society, how we might support Christians and other minorities in places of persecution, and approaches to other faiths.
 The group’s discussion options and opinions are as broad as its participants, so why not come along and ponder with us!

 Adult and secondary school-age confirmation classes run once or twice a year.
 For details, please contact any of the clergy.